 While working on a private list of the most important genre film festivals to submit my first movie Be My Cat: A Film for Anne, I decided to make it public to be useful to fellow filmmakers as well.
-It instantly got over 5,000 shares (including by top festivals like Sitges), helping thousands of filmmakers around the world (I’ve received feedback from both established and new filmmakers calling it “the holy grail“, “gospels” or “the ultimate list“), so I decided to continue the work by constantly researching festivals and updating the list usually once or twice a year, but sometimes even every month.
+It instantly got over 5,000 shares (including by top festivals like Sitges or Fantasia), helping thousands of filmmakers around the world, both new and established (based on the feedback I received, calling it “the holy grail“, “gospels” or “the ultimate list“), so I decided to continue the work by constantly researching festivals and updating the list usually once or twice a year.

-I only included international genre film festivals with live screenings: horror, fantasy, sci-fi, found footage and underground.
+I only included international genre film festivals: horror, fantasy, sci-fi, found footage and underground.
 For all the festivals, regardless of type, check out my Top 100 International Film Festivals (TIFF, Sundance, Tribeca & SXSW have very popular & powerful sections for genre films, those and Cannes’ side sections are the best places for the world premiere of your genre feature film).
 You may also find useful my brand new Festival Strategy for We Put the World to Sleep.

-Before starting the top, here are the lists that helped me make mine, with codes to identify on which lists each festival is mentioned (updated & newly-added lists are colored in green):
+Before starting the top, here are the lists that helped me make mine, with codes to identify in which lists each festival is mentioned (updated & newly-added lists are colored blue):

 - Moviemaker’s Major Horror & Fantasy Film Festivals & Conventions (2016) [co/MMHoFa]